 Did you know that you can grow your own sponges?
 Luffa sponges are the dried fruit of the luffa vine which is a tropical vine.
-They are easy to grow even in northern areas if you start your seeds indoors and wait to transplant them outdoors until after the soil has warmed.
+They are easy to grow even in northern areas.
+Just start your seeds indoors and wait to transplant them outdoors until after the soil has warmed.

-The luffa vine is a tropical vine related to cucumbers.
+The luffa vine (Luffa aegyptiaca)is a tropical vine related to cucumbers.
 It requires fertile, well-drained soil and full sun (minimum 10 to 12 hours daily).
-Because it’s a tropical vine requiring a long growing season, 150 to 200 days, you will need to start your seeds indoors, 3 to 4 weeks before your last frost date.
+Because it is a tropical vine requiring a long growing season, 150 to 200 days, you will need to start your seeds indoors, 3 to 4 weeks before your last frost date.
 Soak your seeds 24 to 48 hours prior to planting.
 The outer covering of the seed is very hard.
-Soaking the seed makes it easier for them to germinate.
-Use peat pots which can be planted directly into your garden to prevent damage to the delicate roots when you transplant your vines outdoors.
-Plant 3 to 4 seeds per peat pot.
+Soaking the seed makes it easier for the cotyledon to break through and germinate.
+Use biodegradable pots such as peat pots which can be planted directly into your garden to prevent damage to the delicate roots when you transplant your vines outdoors.
+Plant 3 to 4 seeds half an inch deep in each peat pot.
 Luffas need heat to germinate so it’s a good idea to use a heat mat under your peat pots.
 Be patient.
-Luffas can take up to two weeks to germinate.
+The seeds can take up to two weeks to germinate.

 After your seedlings have germinated and grown for about a week, choose the largest plant and remove the others.
 Use a pair of scissors to snip them off at the soil line so that you don’t disturb the roots of the plant that you want to keep.
 Like other cucurbits, luffa does not like having its roots disturbed.
 Any damage to the roots could result in the death of your vine.

 How to Transplant Luffa Seedlings into Your Garden